Code-Institute-Submissions/milestone-project-135/README.md

 * CSS3
     * The language used to style the HTML5 elements
 * JavaScript
-    * The language used to create the multiple choice quiz, the Google Maps API feature, and send emails using EmailJS in the newsletter sign up feature.
-I also used this language for the Scroll to Top button and the Hamburger Icon on smaller screens
+    * The language used to create the multiple-choice quiz, the Google Maps API feature, and send emails using EmailJS in the newsletter sign up feature.
+I also used this language for the Scroll to Top button and the Hamburger Icon that sits in the nav on smaller screens
 * [Bootstrap framework](https://getbootstrap.com/)
     * I used Bootstrap's grid system in order to have a 'mobile'-first' approach
 * [JQuery] (https://jquery.com/)